niHonkage/DocsLearning/en/guides/model-configuration/predefined-model.md

     ```
 *   Invocation Error Mapping Table

-    When a model invocation error occurs, it needs to be mapped to the `InvokeError` type specified by Runtime, facilitating Dify to handle different errors differently.
+    When a model invocation error occurs, it needs to be mapped to the `InvokeError` type specified by Runtime, facilitating Fusionworks to handle different errors differently.

     Runtime Errors: